 - make URLs SEO-friendly

-- clear current target data (NOTE: This will delete any existing data on the WordPress site)
+- clear current target data (NOTE: This will delete any existing data on the WordPress site, so don’t do this after any of the methods above)

 - get design suggestion (offered to choose a theme similar to that of the Wix site)